 For schools interested in a single class session, we offer Community Workshops, structured to address specific objectives.

 Destiny Arts Center has worked with over 70 schools in the Bay Area since 1988.
-During the 2015-16 academic year, Destiny will reach over 700 youth in more than 25 Oakland and Bay Area schools.
-By serving young people in their own communities, Destiny is able to bring its violence prevention and movement curriculum to children most in need of movement and enrichment programming, free of charge to students and their families.
-Destiny Arts Center is a strong partner for principals, administrators and teachers in their quest to provide an enriching school day in our urban communities.
+During the 2015-16 academic year, Destiny will reach over 1000 youth in more than 25 Oakland and Bay Area schools.
+By serving young people in their communities, Destiny is able to bring our movement and martial arts curriculum to young people most in need of arts and movement programming, free of charge to students and their families.
+Destiny Arts Center is committed to strong and responsive partnerships with principals, administrators and teachers in their quest to provide robust and high quality learning opportunities in our urban communities.

 - Burbank Elementary School